ipfabric/docs/docs/overview/glossary.md

 : The Reports menu houses two sample report types which are created by the Assurance Engine phase of snapshot creation:

-    - **Network Analysis Report** -- A Word document that contains all the detail from the intent check dashboard.
+    - **Network Analysis Report** -- A Word document that contains all the details from the intent check dashboard.

     - **Site Low Level Design** -- a Word document created for each site in a snapshot containing connectivity matrix, VLANs, IP addressing, diagrams and so on.